Efficiently Collecting Training Dataset for 2D Object Detection by Online Visual Feedback

-There is room for improvement in terms of the variability of the datasets collected.
+There is room for improvement in terms of the variation of the datasets collected.
 In the experiments, since the number of images to be collected (can be set in \textit{Maximum number of images} shown in~\figref{transition}) was set to 100, the user captured the target object in different directions to change the camera view as much as possible instead of changing capturing distances.
 No specific instructions were given to users.

 In the future, if it is desired to collect datasets that vary more, although we can set a larger number appropriately, the collection time will be longer, and the workload will increase accordingly.
 To address this issue, it might be effective to implement another modality function, such as a voice announcement function to report the elapsed time and a sound effect function to report the collection progress.
-In future studies, including the collection of a larger number of datasets, we will clarify whether such multi-modal gamification techniques can further improve enjoyment and engagement.
+In future studies, including the collection of a larger number of datasets, we will clarify whether such multi-modal online visual feedback techniques can further improve enjoyment for motivation.